jestjs/jest/docs/Configuration.md

 ### `testEnvironment` [string]
 Default: `"jsdom"`

 The test environment that will be used for testing.
 The default environment in Jest is a browser-like environment through [jsdom](https://github.com/tmpvar/jsdom).
 If you are building a node service, you can use the `node` option to use a node-like environment instead.
-If some tests require another environment, you can add a `@jest-environment` docblock.
+If some tests require another environment, you can add a `@jest-environment` docblock (available in Jest **20.0.0+**).

 ```js
 /**